Where protected lands stand after national monument review

 Share via Email

-Trump announced Monday that he will shrink two Utah monuments, but he has not revealed his decision on the others yet.
-He launched the review after calling the land protections by Democratic former Presidents Barack Obama and Bill Clinton federal overreach.

-Zinke recommended reducing four large monuments in the U.S. West and modifying rules at six others, according to a memo leaked this fall.
+Zinke said Tuesday he's confident the president will follow his recommendations, which include calls to reduce two other monuments in the U.S. West and to modify rules at six others.
 He also has said he's recommending the creation of three new monuments.

-He didn't suggest eliminating any monuments, despite urging by some Republicans in Utah and elsewhere.

 MONUMENTS TO BE DOWNSIZED

-Trump said he will shrink the Bears Ears and Grand Staircase-Escalante national monuments spanning millions of acres in Utah in line with Zinke's recommendation.

-Zinke also advised trimming Gold Butte in Nevada and Cascade Siskiyou in Oregon, but the president didn't announce a final decision on those monuments Monday.
+Zinke also advised trimming Gold Butte in Nevada and Cascade Siskiyou in Oregon, but the president hasn't announced final decision on those monuments.

+Zinke said Tuesday the cuts at Gold Butte would mainly come around a water district that shouldn't have been included in the boundaries.
+He said he recommends making clear that hunting and fishing are allowed and asking Congress to approve a co-management plan to allows Native American tribes to help run the monument.
+Gold Butte protects nearly 300,000 acres of desert landscapes featuring rock art, sandstone towers and wildlife habitat for the threatened Mojave Desert tortoise and other species.

+Zinke declined to specify how many acres he wants to remove from monument status, stressing that the administration is working with Nevada's governor and congressional delegation to find a solution.

 NO DOWNSIZING, BUT RULE CHANGES